Anastasia Makarova: 2022 NCAA Championships

 On 16 March 2022, Makarova split a 27.40 for the breaststroke leg of the 4×50 yard medley relay at the 2022 NCAA Championships to help achieve a 23rd-place finish in 1:37.16.
 Day three of competition, she tied for 20th-place in the 100 yard breaststroke with a time of 59.48 seconds and helped achieve an 18th-place finish in the 4×100 yard medley relay in 3:31.42, splitting a 59.69 for the breaststroke leg of the relay.
 In the morning on the fourth and final day, she placed 52nd in the 200 yard breaststroke with a time of 2:18.98.

 Second ban for her nationality

 On 21 April 2022, FINA echoed the actions of LEN the month before, banning all Russians and Belarusians from their competitions, only with the communicated end date at the time of ban implementation the end of the 2022 calendar year, 31 December 2022.
 With the enactment, and lasting the duration, of the ban, FINA also stopped counting times swum by Russians towards world records and world rankings.
+In April 2023, the ban on Russians and Belarusians was extended indefinitely.